meetmakwana19/my-dsa/L43_4_Pillars_of_OOPS/0_Notes.md

 - Inheriting properties from one class to another
 - Example, male and female can inherit properties from a human class
 - Parent/Super class and child/sub class
+- Advantages :
+  - code reusablity
+  - runtime Polymorphism can be achieved
 - C++ inheritance syntax:

 ```